canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 limit use of the portable computer on the Internet at large.

-This document begins with information on the required hardware and then moves on to details about Ubuntu's network configuration and then the procedures for installing MAAS.
-(This document assumes that you know how to install Ubuntu.)
-Because the purpose of this document is to help you bring up a MAAS server for certification purposes, it then describes how to install additional software and configure MAAS to automatically install the certification packages on the system under test (SUT).
+This document begins with information on the required hardware and then moves on to a general description of Ubuntu installation, details on how to install and configure MAAS, and how to test your MAAS installation.
+Appendixes cover more esoteric or specialized topics, including how to update the fixed-point-release images, how to add support for i386 (32-bit) images, how to partially restore MAAS in case of a broken configuration, and how to mirror repositories not configured for mirroring by the main setup procedure.

 Figure 1 illustrates the overall configuration that this document will help you create.
 This document describes configuration of the Portable